SigmaNight/basiliskLLM/README.md

 This will create an installer in the `output_setup` directory.

-### 🌍 Translations
+## 🌍 Translations

 This project welcomes translations.
+If you'd like to help translate the project into your language, you have two methods to choose from:

+### using Crowdin (recommended)

+You can contribute translations using the Crowdin platform.
+You must have a Crowdin account to contribute.
+Then visit the [BasiliskLLM Crowdin project](https://crowdin.com/project/basiliskllm) to get started.
+If your language is not listed, please open an issue to request it.
+To translate you can use the Crowdin web interface or the Crowdin CLI.

+### using the `.pot` file

-If you'd like to help translate the project into your language, you can retrieve the `.pot` (Portable Object Template) file from the releases page and translate it using a text editor like [Poedit](https://poedit.net/).
+You can retrieve the `.pot` (Portable Object Template) file from the releases page and translate it using a text editor like [Poedit](https://poedit.net/).

 Alternatively, generate a `.pot` file from the source code with the following command: